prinzstani/CookieBot/README.md

 * Step 8: get all the level 10 buildings: about two years
 * Step 9: get the golden sugar lump: about three more years

-With the current design of the game, the first 7 steps take about two month.
+With the current design of the game, the first 7 steps take about two months.
 The last two steps take together five years on average, and two years minimum.
 This is considered not good in terms of game dynamics, and the playthrough will cheat sugar lumps in the end phase.
 In particular, it will divide the ripening time for sugar lumps by 60, which makes it appear with as many minutes as it would have hours otherwise.
-With this cheat, the last two steps will take up to two month.
+With this cheat, the last two steps will take up to two months.

 # Usage